UMNCodeWork/UMNCodeWork.github.io/README.md

 ###To deploy changes:

-1. When done editing, open your terminal and 'cd' into the UMNCodeWork/UMNCodeWork.github.io directory
+1. When done editing, open your terminal and `cd` into the UMNCodeWork/UMNCodeWork.github.io directory
-2. `git status` should indicate that you have untracked changes in the directory
+2. `git status` should indicate that you have unstaged changes in the directory
 3. `git add --all`
 4. `git commit -m "Your update message goes here"` *Your update message should just be a brief statement of what you added or changed.
 For example: